aboutcoders/job-bundle/Resources/docs/configuration.md

 #### Stream Handler Configuration

-Besides the storage handler a regular stream handler can be enabled.
-This will create an additional log file for every job using standard the LineFormatter.
+Besides the storage handler a regular stream handler can be enabled, that creates an additional log file for every job using the standard [LineFormatter](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Formatter/LineFormatter.php).

 ```yaml
 # app/config/config.yml